enishyseni/dronesetup/README.md

 ## Acknowledgments

-- Thanks to the drone community for sharing knowledge and expertise
+- Thanks to the FPV and drone community for sharing knowledge and expertise
-- All contributors who have helped develop and test this tool
+- Contributors who have helped develop and test this tool
+- Open source libraries that make this project possible
+- Beta testers and early adopters who provided valuable feedback

+---

+**Made with ❤️ for the drone community**

+For questions, suggestions, or support, please [open an issue](https://github.com/enishyseni/dronesetup/issues) or reach out to the community.